GreatSealUSA/GreatSealUSA_Art/Did_You_Write_The_Book_Of_Love/Origin_of_John_One_One_Metaphors.md

 JOSEPH CAMPBELL: The New Testament (Levant Bible) teaches dying to one’s self, literally suffering the pain of death to the world and its values.
 This is the **vocabulary of the mystics.
 Now, suicide is also a symbolic act.
 It casts off the psychological posture that you happen to be in at the time, so that you may come into a better one.
 You die to your current life in order to come to another of some kind.
 But, as Jung says, you’d better not get caught in a symbolic situation.
 You don’t have to die, really, physically**.
 All you have to do is die spiritually and be reborn to a larger way of living.

 MOYERS: But it seems so foreign to our experience today.
 Religion is easy.
 You put it on as if you are putting on a coat and going out to the movies.

+&nbsp;

+# 🎼 "Church Bells All Were Broken"

+They caught the last long train running for the coast.

+And They Were Singing: Bye Bye...